 See my post on her DIY Pom-Pom Curtains here!

 So here is how we did it!
 Again, I had help from my amazing mother-in-law who teaches me so much every single project!
-If you would like to download complete FREE PRINTABLE DIRECTIONS, click on the box below!
+If you would like to download complete FREE PRINTABLE DIRECTIONS.

 Next we rounded the top edges with a serrated bread knife (the same one I used above).
 If you have an electric knife it is much easier and you will get a much cleaner cut.